Still Accelerating: Type Ia supernova cosmology is robust to host galaxy age evolution: Robustness of SN Ia cosmology to host galaxy correlations

 A second simple test for a significant age bias in published SN Ia distances can be conducted by comparing the $\Delta\mu$ for SNe Ia in passive and star-forming galaxies in the local Universe.
 Galaxy morphology is not a perfect tracer of galaxy age \citep{Briday2021}, but early-type galaxies are known to contain older stellar populations than later-types at all stellar masses \citep{parikh_sdss-iv_2021}.
 In the model of \citetalias{son_strong_2025} the difference in the mean age of their stellar populations ($\sim$3--6\,Gyr) should be reflected in an age difference between SN progenitors: their models imply a $\sim$0.09--0.18\,mag difference in average $\Delta\mu$.
 Indeed, the lack of a difference in $\Delta\mu$ for local SNe Ia in early (old) and late (young) type hosts was one of the tests for evolution employed (and passed) in both \citet{Riess1998} and \citet{Perlmutter1999} for the initial evidence for cosmic acceleration: Riess et al., for example, measured a mean difference of $0.04\pm0.07$\,mag, smaller than expected by \citetalias{son_strong_2025}.

-We use the DES-SN5YR SN sample over $z=0.025-0.15$ and those SNe with host morphology visually classified \citep{riess_comprehensive_2022} and passing standard cosmological quality cuts \citep[e.g.,][]{Betoule2014}.
+We use the DES-SN5YR SN sample \citep{sanchez_dark_2024}\footnote{from the main branch of \url{https://github.com/des-science/DES-SN5YR} using commit c9a4fca.} over $z=0.025-0.15$ and those SNe with host morphology visually classified \citep{riess_comprehensive_2022} and passing standard cosmological quality cuts \citep[e.g.,][]{Betoule2014}.
 In Fig.~\ref{fig:HRs_vs_mass} we show the Hubble residuals, after applying mass standardization and bias corrections, as a function of host stellar mass and split by morphological classification.
 On average, the $\Delta\mu$ difference between late-type hosted SNe ($N=149$ events) and early-type hosted SNe ($N=48$ events) is $0.037\pm0.020$\,mag, in the sense that SNe Ia hosted by early-type galaxies are brighter.
 The difference is almost identical ($0.036\pm0.021$\,mag) without applying mass standardization or bias correction.
 For a realistic $\sim$3--6 Gyr difference in mean age for these host types \citep{parikh_sdss-iv_2021, mattolini_re-assessing_2025} and the 0.03\,mag\,Gyr$^{-1}$ host-age -- $\Delta\mu$ gradient from \citetalias{son_strong_2025}, the difference is predicted to be $\sim$0.09--0.18\,mag.
 The DES-SN5YR data do not show evidence for the host galaxy age dependence at the level used by \citetalias{son_strong_2025} to infer, from those same data, their cosmological result.

 These two tests demonstrate that the existing SN Ia cosmological framework appears to adequately correct for the claimed effects by \citetalias{son_strong_2025}, simply by accounting for known correlations between SNe Ia and their host galaxy stellar mass.